aerstudio/Phallanxpress/README.md

 # Phalanxpress: Backbone API for Wordpress
-**Phalanxpress** allows you to create a backbone app using [Wordpress](http://www.wordpress.org) as back end.
+**Phalanxpress** allows you to create a backbone app using [Wordpress](http://www.wordpress.org) as a back end.
 So you can easily create a single page wordpress.

-It provides a complete set of collections and models that automatically connects to your wordpress installation.
+It provides a complete set of collections and models that automatically connects to your wordpress installation so you can freely use them with your views structure.

 With this plugin you can: